A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Eight-year-old orphan Sophie's life takes a surprising turn for the better when a giant swipes her out of her bed in London and takes her to Giantland!
 The BFG, or Big Friendly Giant, is definitely both friendly and giant to Sophie, but it turns out that he's not so big compared to some of his more ferocious relations.
 In fact, Sophie and the BFG will have to work together to bring beautiful dreams to all the other boys and girls, make an alliance with the Queen, and finally trap the evil giants for good!
 This beloved book — which has been adapted into a film version — is just as entrancing for readers today as it was when it was published decades ago.

 Roz the robot opens her eyes for the first time to find herself alone on a remote island, full of nothing but wilderness.
 There's no time to wonder how she got there — or why she's exists — before she's already facing danger.
 A fierce storm and a vicious bear attack convince Roz that the best way to make it is to adapt, observe, and learn from the island's animals.
 Slowly, the animals adapt to Roz too, and before long, the island is feeling like home.
 But can Roz really live a wild, free life — even when her creators finally come looking for her?
-Author / illustrator Peter Brown tells an exciting and touching story about nature, technology, and what it means to belong; Roz's story continues in The Wild Robot Escapes.
+Author / illustrator Peter Brown tells an exciting and touching story about nature, technology, and what it means to belong.
+Roz's story continues in The Wild Robot Escapes, or both books are available in The Wild Robot box set.

 12-year-old Maddie loves her quirky sense of humor (including the fake mustaches she slaps on at every opportunity) and her new lead role in the class play, even if they mean unwanted attention from a class bully.
 But when she develops unusual symptoms, she's diagnosed with a brain tumor and her world is flipped upside down.
 At first, Maddie wants to hide her illness, but as her surgery date approaches, her creativity, offbeat humor, and kind heart might make a difference for more people than she ever thought possible.
 Kids will love Maddie's big heart and even bigger imagination.

 Ronia is the celebrated daughter of Matt, leader of a ferocious band of robbers, but she’s happiest alone, exploring the deep forest.
 There, she meets Birk, the son of Matt’s greatest rival, Borka, and the two become unexpected friends.
 But when new hostilities break out between two bands, Ronia is faced with conflicting loyalties when her father wants to use Birk as a hostage to force his rival’s surrender.
 Can Ronia and Birk find a way to reconcile the two robber barons, or will they have to choose between friendship and family?
-This book by Astrid Lindgren, author of Pippi Longstocking, is full of adventure and suspense.
+This book by Astrid Lindgren, author of Pippi Longstocking, is full of adventure, suspense, and the joy of true friendships.

 14-year-old Doreen Green is facing a few more challenges than the typical teenager who’s just completed a cross-country move!
 Doreen has the powers of a squirrel but feels like a caged animal in her new home.
 After she stops a group of troublemakers in her neighborhood, Doreen decides to embrace her powers and become a full-fledged Super Hero.
 But when a real-life Super Villain appears, is the newly minted Squirrel Girl ready for the major leagues?
 This fun new novel, a prequel to the current Squirrel Girl comic line, features a hero with infectious optimism and enthusiasm, plus a blend of real-life teen problems and superhero challenges.
 Fans of this novel can check out the sequel 2 Fuzzy 2 Furious.